diogobaeder/demo-pg-partitioning/README.md

-# demo-pg-partitioning
+# PostgreSQL partitioning demo

-Demonstration of partitioning in PostgreSQL
+This is a demonstration of how partitioning works in PostgreSQL.